Influence-based Attributions can be Manipulated: Appendix

 \textbf{Dataset Details.} CIFAR10~\citep{krizhevsky2009learning} has a training/test set size of 50000/10000 with 10 output classes, Oxford-IIIT Pet~\citep{parkhi2012cats} has a training/test set size of 3680/3669 with 37 output classes and Caltech-101~\citep{li_andreeto_ranzato_perona_2022} has a training/test set size of 6941/1736 with 101 output classes.

+\textbf{Forward pass Details.} We use the LiSSA implementation given at \url{https://github.com/nimarb/pytorch_influence_functions} with recursion depth=1e6, scale=25 and damping factor= 0.01.

 \textbf{Attack Details.} To optimize our attack objective, we use algorithm Alg. \ref{alg:overallfb} for computing gradients with Adam as the optimizer \cite{kingma2014adam}.
 We use two learning rates $\{0.01, 0.1\}$ and 100 steps of updates.
 We optimize every attack from 5 different initializations.
-We run our attacks with multiple values of the constraint threshold $C = \{0.05,0.1,0.2,0.5\}$.
-For each regime, the reported number is the highest we could obtain with different values of constants $C$ or $\lambda$.
+We run our attacks with multiple values of the constraint radius $C = \{0.05,0.1,0.2,0.5\}$.
+For each regime, the reported number is the highest we could obtain with different values of constants $C$ or $\alpha$.

 \textbf{Baseline Details.} For training a model under the baseline attack we choose Adam as the optimizer, set the batch size as $256$ and update for $1400$ steps.
+We ran the baseline for different weights $\alpha$ with a logarithmic scaling from $10$ to $1\rm{e}18$.
 We use weighted sampling instead of uniform to account for the weight on the target sample.